AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/json-schema.md

 }
 ```

-### Manual declare
+### Manually declare query parameters

-You can define the arguments of the operation using the `argTypeMap` config field, according to the JSON Schema spec.
+You can define the operation's arguments by modifying the `argTypeMap` config field according to the JSON Schema spec.

 In this example, we declare a `page` argument as an object with `limit` and `offset` properties: